EliAndrewC/l7r/setting/l7r.md

 The county magistrate of Choshizuka, a county from the Kai province of the ruling Hida domain, Kinori's county lies between the 3rd Imperial Legion and the 1st Crab legion.
 Kinori was personally present for the events leading up to the Black Scrolls being recharged, and had many encounters with the heroes whose mission recharged them, and this has driven her to seek out her own strength and religious understanding.

-Kinori opposed the creation of a shrine to Osano-Wo, the Lord of Storms, and father to Hida Kaimetsu-Uo (who left the Crab to found the Mantis clan), on the Kaiu Wall at the edge of her county.
+Kinori opposed the creation of a shrine to Osano-Wo, the Lord of Storms, and father to Hida Kaimetsu-Uo (who left the Crab to found the Mantis Clan), on the Kaiu Wall at the edge of her county.
 When she was overruled, and the shrine later struck by lightning - an unambiguous sign of the Fortune's approval - she was humbled.
 When the Black Scrolls were later recharged, and it became clear that challenging times would be ahead, Kinori set out on her pilgrimage to Toshi Ranbo.

 Here she seeks not only Bishamon's strength but also his wisdom, for knowing when and how to support or oppose an action, whether religious or political or military, is the essence of wise strength.